-In the next 30 years, Africa’s population is expected to double, and the continent will be home to 2.5 billion people.
+Between 2020 and 2050, Africa’s population is expected to double, and the continent will be home to 2.5 billion people.
 Almost half of this population will be living in urban agglomerations.
 Metropolitan cities, such as Lagos, Nairobi, Dar es Salaam or Abidjan will host several tens of millions of urban dwellers.
-Peri-urban areas are most affected by the cities’ expansion and undergo important social, political and economic transformations.
+Peri-urban areas are most affected by the cities’ expansion and undergo important social, political, and economic transformations.

 This Ifri briefing analyses how these changes translate into land governance, a key sector of urban development.
 It first discusses the main characteristics of land governance in peri-urban areas, before addressing the socioeconomic challenges of land markets and their regulation.